 INSynergy is an approved provider of Vivitrol (Naltrexone), the first and only once-monthly injectable medication to treat opiate and alcohol dependence.
 Vivitrol is a non-narcotic, non-addictive medicine used in combination with counseling to treat opiate and alcohol dependence and prevent a relapse to opioid dependence, after opioid detoxification.

-VIVITROL is prescription medication that is given as an injection by a healthcare provider, once a month or every 4 weeks.
+VIVITROL is a prescription medication given as an injection by a healthcare provider – once a month or every 4 weeks.

 To be effective, Vivitrol treatment must be used with recovery programs, such as counseling.